n00bs-Hugb2016/TicTacToe/docs/developmentManual.md

 				}

 	* Indentation
-		* Code should be indented with eight character spacings which equals the push of the "tabs" button.
+		* Code should be indented with four character spacings which equals the push of the "tabs" button.
 	* Commentation
 		* When writing a long comment, use the multiline commentation according to Java rules.
 This should always be done above the subject being commented on.
 			* Example: